Construction and Applications of Billion-Scale Pre-Trained Multimodal Business Knowledge Graph

 (2) \emph{Define ‘‘Concept'' and Taxonomy}.
 Given the five top-level broad concepts: Scene, Crowd, Theme, Time, and Market Segment, we classify instances of ‘‘Concept'' into these five pre-defined concepts.
 Then we summarize the narrower concepts to broader ones level by level, until to the top level.
 Moreover, to evaluate the quality of concepts, we formulate concepts in leaf nodes following multi-faceted commonsense knowledge \cite{AKBC2020_Commonsense}, mainly including four dimensions:

-(i) \emph{Plausibility}: Indicating whether a concept-oriented statement is meaningful, \eg, $\langle$sports shoes, \texttt{forCrowd}, the elderly$\rangle$, where sports shoes are products and the elderly are a narrower concept of Crowd, is a meaningful statement.
+(i) \emph{Plausibility}: Indicating whether a concept-oriented statement is meaningful, \eg, $\langle$sports shoes, \texttt{forCrowd}, the elderly$\rangle$ where sports shoes are products and the elderly are a narrower concept of Crowd, is a meaningful statement for ‘‘the elderly''.

 (ii) \emph{Typicality}: Indicating whether a concept-oriented statement is valid for the majority of instances, \eg, $\langle$lightweight sports shoes, \texttt{forCrowd}, the elderly$\rangle$ are typical while $\langle$trendy sports shoes, \texttt{forCrowd}, the elderly$\rangle$ are not, because trendy shoes are not suitable for most of elderly people.